CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

 (5) Get a Nanoleaf Aurora auth. token:
     Start -> Python 3.6 -> IDLE (Python 3.6 64-bit)

     >>> from nanoleaf import setup
     >>> ipAddressList = setup.find_auroras()
     >>> print(ipAddressList)
     ['192.168.x.y']

     Press and hold the Nanoleaf Aurora power button for 5-7 seconds first!
 (Light will begin flashing)

     >>> token = setup.generate_auth_token("192.168.x.y")
     >>> print(token)
     nnnnnnnnnnnnnnnnnnnnnnnnn

     Note the IP and token.
 You need them later.

-(6) Copy the "NA Effect Changer" script you want to use into the folder from the SL Chatbot.
-You can also use the Import function per button on the top right in the "Scripts" tab.
+(6) Import the "NA Effect Changer" script into the SL Chatbot.
+You can use the Import function per button on the top right in the "Scripts" tab.
    (By default it should be `C:\Users\<Username>\AppData\Roaming\Streamlabs\Streamlabs Chatbot\Services\Scripts`)

 (7) Go back to the "Scripts" tab in SL Chatbot and rightclick the background and click "Reload Scripts".
     Afterwards the list of installed scripts should appear and you can start configuring those.

 (8) Rightclick on the "NA Effect Changer" script and click "Insert API Key".

 (9) Customize "NA Effect Changer" parameters.
     Insert Nanoleaf Aurora IP and token from step 5.
     Insert Python3 installation directory.
 (By default it should be `C:\Python36`) (Configure the Nanoleaf Aurora effects with your Android or iOS app) Insert effect name and effect duration under the event which should trigger the effect change.

 (10) Go back to the `Scripts` tab in Chatbot and rightclick the background and click "Reload Scripts" again.
      This generates the file NAEC_SLCB_CLIENT.bat.
 You can find it in the script folder.